MislavJaksic/Knowledge-Repository/CICD/GitLab/Projects/Issues/README.md

 Issue page manages an issue.
 Issues list is where you can search and filter issues.
 Issues boards are Kanban boards.

+### Crosslinking issues

-Issues are crosslinked by mentioning them.
+Issues are crosslinked using an URL or ID:
+* Group-Name/Subgroup-Name/Project-Name#Issue-Number